 You can grill or pan-sear lamb lollipops.
 Because they are so thin, they cook very quickly – just a few minutes per side.

 Prior to cooking, you can marinate lamb lollipops for extra flavor.
 Try to marinate them for at least one hour and up to overnight.
 There is no need to let the lamb lollipops come to room temperature prior to cooking because they are thin and cook so quickly.
 Take them right from the refrigerator to a smoking hot pan.

 To cook the lamb lollipops on the stove, heat a nonstick or cast iron skillet over medium heat.
 Working in batches so as not to crowd the pan, brown the lamb chops for 2-3 minutes per side.
 This may get a bit smoky, so turn on the exhaust fan.

 With a pricey and tender cut of meat such as lamb chops, you really want to aim for a beautifully pink, medium-rare degree of doneness.
-Look for an internal temperature of 125 to 135° Fahrenheit on your instant-read thermometer (like this one).
+Look for an internal temperature of 125 to 135°F on your instant-read thermometer.
 Let the meat rest for a few minutes, during which the temperature will continue to rise a few degrees, and then grab a bone and dig in.